Anmol1696/bookmarks/README.md

 # bookmarks

-Django project for sharing and storing links
+Django  project of storing bookmarks.

+Work in progress.